Names of China: Tianchao and Tianxia

 Tianchao (天朝; Tiāncháo), translated as 'heavenly dynasty' or 'Celestial Empire', and Tianxia (天下; Tiānxià) translated as 'All under heaven', have both been used to refer to China.
 These terms were usually used in the context of civil wars or periods of division, with the term Tianchao evoking the idea that the realm's ruling dynasty was appointed by heaven, or that whoever ends up reunifying China is said to have ruled Tianxia, or everything under heaven.
 This fits with the traditional Chinese theory of rulership, in which the emperor was nominally the political leader of the entire world and not merely the leader of a nation-state within the world.
 Historically, the term was connected to the later Zhou dynasty, especially the Spring and Autumn period (eighth to fourth century BCE) and the Warring States period (from there to 221 BCE, when China was reunified by Qin).
 The phrase Tianchao continues to see use on Chinese internet discussion boards, in reference to China.

 The phrase Tianchao was first translated into English and French in the early 19th century, appearing in foreign publications and diplomatic correspondences, with the translated phrase "Celestial Empire" occasionally used to refer to China.
 During this period, the term celestial was used by some to refer to the subjects of the Qing in a non-prejudicial manner, derived from the term "Celestial Empire".
 However, the term celestial was also used in a pejorative manner during the 19th century, in reference to Chinese immigrants in Australasia and North America.
-The translated phrase has largely fallen into disuse in the 20th century.
+The translated phrase largely fell into disuse in the 20th century.